Lucilamrossi/weather-app/README.md

 ## Or watch a video here:
 > <a href="https://vimeo.com/572410575" target="blank">Check the video!</a>

-## Introduction
+## Introduction and Tecnologies

-> This is an educational proyect made by Lucila Rossi as an assigment for the soyHenry's bootcamp in order to practice React tools.
+> This is an educational project made by Lucila Rossi as an assigment for the soyHenry's bootcamp.
+> The website was made entirely with React, getting information from an external API.
+> The styles were made with bootstrap and some css
+> The purpose of this project was to learn and practice the React flow

 ## Instructions